 - Oakland County has issued a set of performance standards for Corridor Improvement Authorities within Oakland County.
 The following addresses these standards. - o The CIA should be required to prepare and adopt a management plan. - The City of Novi's staff will provide administrative, clerical, and financial support to the CIA.
-The Authority will evaluate hiring a director if the needs of the Authority begin to surpass the City's staff capacity. - The Community should be required to adopt/amend the Community Master Plan to accurately incorporate the Corridor Improvement Authority Plan.
+The Authority will evaluate hiring a director if the needs of the Authority begin to surpass the City's staff capacity. - The Community should be required to adopt/amend the Community Master Plan to accurately incorporate the Corridor Improvement Authority Plan. - The City pro-actively included a section on the Grand River Corridor prior to creating the Corridor Improvement Authority and this Plan.
+A copy of that section is included in Appendix B. - The Community should commit that it will utilize all (100%) of TIF Revenue, for those activities specifically authorized within the Act, including operating expenses of the CIA. - The Authority commits to using 100 percent of the TIF revenue for activities specifically authorized by the Act and included in this Plan. - o Under Section 19(3) of the CIA Act, the authority shall submit an annual report on the status of the TIF account. - The Authority will prepare an annual report and provide a copy to Oakland County.
+The report will document the status of the Authority's activities. - o The TIF plan shall include an expiration date for the proposed district.

-- The City pro-actively included a section on the Grand River Corridor prior to creating the Corridor Improvement Authority and this Plan.
-A copy of that section is included in Appendix B. - o The Community should commit that it will utilize all (100%) of TIF Revenue, for those activities specifically authorized within the Act, including operating expenses of the CIA. - The Authority commits to using 100 percent of the TIF revenue for activities specifically authorized by the Act and included in this Plan. - o Under Section 19(3) of the CIA Act, the authority shall submit an annual report on the status of the TIF account. - The Authority will prepare an annual report and provide a copy to Oakland County.
-The report will document the status of the Authority's activities. - The TIF plan shall include an expiration date for the proposed district. - The Authority will develop a TIF plan that includes an expiration date for the proposed district. - o The Community must acknowledge and disclose that is it is aware of the impact on any voted millage. - The City of Novi is aware of the impact on its voted millages, existing and future, during the lifespan of the CIA. - The Community must disclose any agreements or proposed agreements that would alter the amount of lawfully captured revenue from other sources. - There are currently no agreements or proposed agreements that would alter the amount of revenue captured through tax increment financing. - The CIA must demonstrate recent or future local commitment and local funding for the corridor improvement program in addition to the funds provided through TIF capture. - With respect to maintenance the City of Novi along with RCOC will maintain Grand River Avenue, plow streets during the winter, and if necessary be responsible for changing out flags or other decorative items if they are ever installed. - The Community must demonstrate through financial projections, a positive return on investment of County incremental taxes proposed or for capture. - The City anticipates commercial and residential investment in the redevelopment areas along the corridor.
-Conceptually, once these areas are developed, the City would have over two million square feet in new commercial and residential uses. - In terms of employment, the City anticipates and estimate over 2,000 new jobs with the redevelopment of the key areas.
+- The Authority will develop a TIF plan that includes an expiration date for the proposed district. - The Community must acknowledge and disclose that is it is aware of the impact on any voted millage. - The City of Novi is aware of the impact on its voted mileages, existing and future, during the lifespan of the CIA. - The Community must disclose any agreements or proposed agreements that would alter the amount of lawfully captured revenue from other sources. - There are currently no agreements or proposed agreements that would alter the amount of revenue captured through tax increment financing. - o The CIA must demonstrate recent or future local commitment and local funding for the corridor improvement program in addition to the funds provided through TIF capture. - With respect to maintenance the City of Novi along with RCOC will maintain Grand River Avenue, plow streets during the winter, and if necessary be responsible for changing out flags or other decorative items if they are ever installed. - The Community must demonstrate through financial projections, a positive return on investment of County incremental taxes proposed or for capture. - The City anticipates commercial and residential investment in the redevelopment areas identified in Catalyst Project 5.
+Conceptually, once these areas are developed, the City would have X square feet in new commercial and residential uses, which would generate X amount in revenue for the TIF area and serve to invigorate more investment along the corridor. - In terms of employment, the City anticipates and estimate X new jobs with the redevelopment of the key areas.
 Job types range from service and retail to professional office.
-This could generate over six hundred million in economic impact in the area.
+This could generate X in economic impact in the area.